 ‘Build and they will come’ does not apply to any kind of website, especially online shops.
 Once a website, blog or ecommerce shop has been built and a search engine has crawled it, the site can enjoy popularity for a limited period of time, as search engines typically recognise the content as being new.
 However, if that content is not constantly updated with newer information, then search engines will ignore it, viewing the content as potentially being out of date or irrelevant because no updates have been performed.

 8. No Social Media presence

-Whether you use social media yourself or not, social media presence is essential for the promotion of your EKM online shop.
+Whether you use social media yourself or not, a social media presence is essential for the promotion of your EKM online shop.
 This is especially the case on platforms such as Facebook, where many users prefer to search the internet within the platform itself.
-Of course, what platforms you choose are entirely dependent on your Products and your Brand, but you do need to create a presence to represent your shop for users of each platform to be able to contact you and to promote your Product lines.
+Of course, what platforms you choose are entirely dependent on your Products and your Brand, but you do need to create a presence to represent your shop for users of each platform to be able to contact you and promote your product lines.
 This Guide explains how to install the Social Plugins feature, with links to other Guides which will help you set up social media for your EKM online shop.

 9. No regular blog posts

-If you own EKM online shop is beginning to dwindle in sales, sometimes the cause of this is because of the success of another online shop.
-Perhaps they’re running a promotion that drastically undermines your own prices, or they’ve had a whole re brand or redesign which has made their shop more pleasurable to visit.
+If your own EKM online shop is beginning to dwindle in sales, sometimes the cause of this is because of the success of another online shop.
+Perhaps they’re running a promotion that drastically undermines your own prices, or they’ve had a whole re-brand or redesign which has made their shop more pleasurable to visit.
 Maybe they have invested in an online marketing campaign which is bringing in new customers from social media and search engine results.
 If that’s the case, you need to look at your own shop and ascertain what you can do to compete with your own competitors.

 11. Email Marketing